Snevee/seo1/README.md

 <td> Meta Keywords</td>
 <td>NOT FOUND </td>
 <td>Meta keywords are not found</td>
-<td> Meta Keywords should be used as they help search engines associate the indexed content to the right keywords.<p>
+<td> Meta Keywords should be used as they help search engines associate the indexed content to the right keywords.<br>
 Keywords such as <b> South Campus</b>, <b>Christian College</b>, <b>Girl's College</b> can be used.
 <b>Google Does not accept meta keywords any more.</b></td>
 </tr>